We’ve compiled a list of some of the best home emergency cover providers in the UK and the cover options available.Read more…

 - The average home has contents worth in excess of £35,000

-- The average premium (for both building and contents cover) costs £309 per year
+- The average home insurance cost (for both building and contents cover) is £309 per year

 - That’s less than £6 per week to cover your building and its contents

 - Water damage accounted for over 30% of home insurance payouts

 - The Financial Conduct Authority reports that 6 million Brits are overpaying for their insurance (including home insurance).

 - If those Brits paying a high premium paid the average premium they would save £1.2 billion a year.